ENCCS/gpu-programming/content/examples/cuda-hip/README.md

 Here are some suggestions for playing around:
 * check the GPU assignment in the "Hello World" example.
-    - try  1 MPI task with multiple GPUs and set the code to use something different from the default `device 0`
+    - try  1 MPI task with multiple GPUs and set the code to use something different from the default `device 0`.
+Use the set device function `hipSetDevice(nd)` before the `hipGetDevice(&device)`.
     - try P nodes with n(<=7)  MPI tasks per node with each MPI task being assigned a different GPU.
 * check the vector addition with device memory and with unified memory
 * implement the matrix transpose and compute the effective bandwidths achieved on LUMI GPUs